Beautiful Way

 Jay Dee Maness: Guitar (Pedal Steel)

-Roger Joseph Manning Jr.: Keyboard / Synthesizer, Tambourine
+Roger Joseph Manning Jr.: keyboards, Synthesizer, Tambourine

 Beth Orton: Vocals (Background)